IV SEDATION IN HAMILTON

 Here at Century Stone Dental, we want our patients to feel as comfortable as possible.
-We care about your well being as much as your oral health and want to ensure every measure is taken to enhance your experience with us.
+We care about your well being as much as your oral health and want to ensure every measure is taken to make you feel relaxed.
 This is why we offer sedation services here in our comfortable office in Hamilton.

-We take dental anxiety very seriously and offer IV sedation for severe dental procedures, or for those wanting to be asleep during their appointment.
-Our team is dedicated to ensuring you understand how the process works, and if it's the right treatment option for you.
+We take dental anxiety very seriously and offer IV sedation in Hamilton for severe dental procedures, or for those wanting to be asleep during their appointment.
+Our team is there to ensure you understand how the process works, and if it's the right treatment option for you.
 If you have more questions on the matter, please don't hesitate to call ahead and ask!
 We don't want your fear stopping you from obtaining necessary dental care.

 What Is Dental Anxiety?